joshuarcampbell/fsmag/readme.txt

 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License Version 3 or later.
-License: GNU General Public License, version 3 (GPLv3) or later License URI: http://www.gnu.org/licenses/gpl-3.0.txt Editorial Mag WordPress Theme, Copyright 2016 SparklewpThemes Editorial Mag is distributed under the terms of the GNU General Public License v3 The exceptions to license are as follows:
+License: GNU General Public License, version 3 (GPLv3) or later License URI: http://www.gnu.org/licenses/gpl-3.0.txt Editorial Mag WordPress Theme, Copyright 2016 fsthemeswpThemes Editorial Mag is distributed under the terms of the GNU General Public License v3 The exceptions to license are as follows: